-If you look at any message board related to a UTI treatment discussion you most likely going to come across patients complaining on bladder discomfort AFTER they have completed a course of antibiotics and no longer have detectable bacteria in their urine, some patients claim to have developed interstitial cystitis after repeated urinary tract infections.
+If you look at any message board related to a UTI treatment discussion you most likely going to come across patients complaining about bladder discomfort AFTER they have completed a course of antibiotics and no longer have detectable bacteria in their urine, some patients claim to have developed interstitial cystitis after repeated urinary tract infections.

-Other names for IC are: painful bladder syndrome (PBS), bladder pain syndrome (BPS), and chronic pelvic pain.
+Other names for IC are painful bladder syndrome (PBS), bladder pain syndrome (BPS), and chronic pelvic pain.

 There is a hypothesis that UTI may trigger interstitial cystitis, but this has not been well researched.
 The connection between repeated UTIs and IC could be explained, for example by damage to the bladder lining that chronic infections can cause, but these are just speculations.
 Physicians do not know causes for interstitial cystitis, nor there is a proven treatment that works.